 Australian Packaging Covenant (APCO)

-We are a member of APCO which collaborates to keep packaging materials out of landfill and retains the maximum value of the materials, energy and labour within the local economy.
+Deep Woods Estate is a member of APCO which collaborates to keep packaging materials out of landfill and retains the maximum value of the materials, energy and labour within the local economy.
 It works with governments, businesses and other organisations from across Australia’s large and complex packaging value chain to develop the insights, resources and programs that are needed to build a sustainable national packaging ecosystem.
 APCO aims to include facilitating the delivery of Australia’s 2025 National Packaging Targets, an important step on the pathway to a circular economy.

-We have achieved met the rigorous criteria to achieve BRC (British Retail Consortium) certification.
+Deep Woods Estate has met the rigorous criteria to achieve BRC (British Retail Consortium) certification.
 BRC is considered to be the highest level of Food Safety and Quality Standards globally.
 Deep Woods Estate has achieved the highest AA rating for the past two years in the production of still wine.

 Our two main processing sites – in Western Australia and Tasmania – and our winery in the Hunter Valley, New South Wales, have installed an array of solar panels to increase the contribution of renewable energy to our energy mix.